Intuitive Surgical Inc (ISRG)'s Winning Formula: Financial Metri

 - GF Value rank: 6/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, and slightly lower yet strong ranks in GF Value and momentum, GuruFocus assigned Intuitive Surgical Inc the GF Score of 98 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, growth, and momentum, and a slightly lower but still favorable GF Value rank, GuruFocus assigned Intuitive Surgical Inc the GF Score of 98 out of 100, which signals the highest outperformance potential.

 Understanding Intuitive Surgical Inc's Business